 Dr. Wakeman and the URMC pediatric surgery team have created flowsheet algorithms for determining when a pediatric trauma patient requires imaging.
 Implementation of these clinical resources in the ED, which describe the proper utilization of imaging for this patient population, has decreased unnecessary radiation for our pediatric patients.
-I am working with the team to create an easily distributed and user-friendly mobile app for these algorithms.
-The interactive mobile app was built on the react native framework and is currently in clinical beta testing in the ED for both iOS and Android devices.
+I worked with the team to create an easily distributed and user-friendly mobile app for these algorithms.
+The interactive mobile app was built on the react native framework and is currently in clinical beta testing in the ED.

 BrianC.Ayers [at] gmail.com